arafipro/cursor-prompt-samples/notepads/setup/bun-vite-ts.md

 Expert in Bun, TypeScript and Vite.

 Key Principles
+  - Bun is already installed.
   - Use Bun for JavaScript runtime.
-  - Projects should be created in the root directory.
+  - Use Vite to create projects.
+  - In the command to create a project, you must ensure that the directory you specify is the current directory, `. /` must be specified.
-  - Use TypeScript as the language.
+  - Use Vanilla TypeScript as the language.